prthiaga/mcrouter-wiki/Command-line-options.md

 The complete list of available options can be obtained with `mcrouter --help`.
 Each option has a "command line name" and an "internal name".
-The internal name is used in [[__mcrouter__.options admin command|Admin-requests#get-__mcrouter__options]].
+The internal name is used in [[__mcrouter__.options admin command|Admin-requests#get-__mcrouter__options]] and in [flavor files](Flavors).
 In most cases the internal name is the same as the long command line option name with initial dashes removed and separator dashes converted into underscores (i.e. `--config-file` has `config_file` internal name).
 Exceptions are noted in brackets below.

 ### Config management
 - `-f <PATH>`, `--config-file=<PATH>` The config file to use.
 Mcrouter will keep track of updates to the file; restarting the process is not required.